srinivasanv/QEMU-gumstix-scripts/README.md

 ### Notes

 setup.sh must be run after every reboot.
-After that, you can simply run mount and umount.
+After that, you can simply run mount.sh and umount.sh

 These scripts must be run in bash, and require sudo.
 So, for example, you would need to type `sudo bash mount.sh` to mount.